Alice River

 Alice River's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Alice River's health metrics closely align with national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence data.
+Alice River's health metrics closely mirror national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.

 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-Approximately 51% of the total population (~1624 people) has private health cover, which is relatively low.
-The most common medical conditions in the area are mental health issues (8.6%) and arthritis (7.6%), while 71.3% of residents report being completely clear of medical ailments compared to 67.6% across Rest of Qld.
+Private health cover is relatively low at approximately 51% of the total population (~1,624 people).
+The most common medical conditions in the area are mental health issues and arthritis, affecting 8.6% and 7.6% of residents respectively.
+71.3% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
 Health outcomes among the working-age population are generally typical.
-The area has 12.1% of residents aged 65 and over (381 people), which is lower than the 20.4% in Rest of Qld, with national rankings broadly in line with the general population.
+The area has 12.2% of residents aged 65 and over (385 people), which is lower than the 20.4% in Regional Qld.
+National rankings for health indicators are broadly in line with those of the general population.

 Frequently Asked Questions - Health